Khmelnytsky Uprising: Beginning

-Khmelnytsky was persuaded not to lay siege to Lviv, in exchange for 200,000 red guldens, according to some sources, but Hrushevsky stated that Khmelnytsky did indeed lay siege to the town, for about two weeks.
-After obtaining the ransom, he moved to besiege Zamość, when he finally heard about the election of the new Polish King, John Casimir II, whom Khmelnytsky favored.
-According to Hrushevsky John Casimir II sent him a letter in which he informed the Cossack leader about his election and assured him that he would grant Cossacks and all of the Orthodox faith various privileges.
+Khmelnytsky was persuaded not to lay siege to Lviv, for a ransom of 200,000 red guldens, according to some sources, but Hrushevsky stated that Khmelnytsky did indeed lay siege to the town, for about two weeks.
+After obtaining the ransom, he moved to besiege Zamość, when he finally heard about the election of the new Polish King, John Casimir Vasa, whom Khmelnytsky favored.
+According to Hrushevsky, John Casimir sent him a letter informing the Cossack leader about his election.
+He assured him that he would grant Cossacks and all of the Orthodox faith various privileges.
 He requested for Khmelnytsky to stop his campaign and await the royal delegation.
 Khmelnytsky answered that he would comply with his monarch's request and then turned back.
-He made a triumphant entry into Kyiv on Christmas Day in 1648, and he was hailed as "the Moses, savior, redeemer, and liberator of the people from Polish captivity... the illustrious ruler of Rus".
+He made a triumphant entry into Kiev on Christmas 1648, and he was hailed as "the Moses, savior, redeemer, and liberator of the people from Polish captivity... the illustrious ruler of Rus".

 In February 1649, during negotiations with a Polish delegation headed by nobleman Adam Kysil in Pereiaslav, Khmelnytsky declared that he was "the sole autocrat of Rus" and that he had "enough power in Ukraine, Podolia, and Volhynia... in his land and principality stretching as far as Lviv, Chełm, and Halych".
 It became clear to the Polish envoys that Khmelnytsky had positioned himself no longer as simply a leader of the Zaporozhian Cossacks but as that of an independent state and stated his claims to the heritage of the Rus'.

 A Vilnius panegyric in Khmelnytsky's honour (1650–1651) explained it: "While in Poland it is King Jan II Casimir Vasa, in Rus it is Hetman Bohdan Khmelnytsky".

 Following the Battles of Zbarazh and Zboriv, Khmelnytsky gained numerous privileges for the Cossacks under the Treaty of Zboriv.
-When hostilities resumed, however, his forces suffered a massive defeat in 1651 at the Battle of Berestechko, the largest land battle of the 17th century, and they were abandoned by their former allies, the Crimean Tatars.
-They were forced at Bila Tserkva to accept the Treaty of Bila Tserkva.
-A year later, in 1652, the Cossacks had their revenge at the Battle of Batih, where Khmelnytsky ordered Cossacks to kill all Polish prisoners and paid Tatars for possession of the prisoners, an event known to as the Batih massacre.
+When hostilities resumed, however, his forces suffered a massive defeat in 1651 at the Battle of Berestechko, considered to be one of the largest land battles of the 17th century, and their former allies, the Crimean Tatars, abandoned them.
+After both sides were exhausted at Bila Tserkva, they signed Treaty of Bila Tserkva, which was less favourable for Cossacks.
+A year later, in 1652, the Cossacks had their revenge at the Battle of Batih, where Khmelnytsky ordered Cossacks to kill all Polish prisoners and paid Tatars for possession of the prisoners, an event known as the Batih massacre.

-However, the enormous casualties suffered by the Cossacks at Berestechko made the idea of creating an independent state impossible to implement.
-Khmelnytsky had to decide whether to stay under Polish–Lithuanian influence or ally with the Muscovites.
+Berestechko didn't lead to a decisive defeat for Cossacks and their army fully recovered two months after the battle, but nonetheless Polish magnates recovered their possessions on Right-Bank Ukraine as part of the Treaty of Bila Tserkva, with the Right-Bank population fleeing to Left-Bank and Sloboda Ukraine.